systemxlabs/rust-to-riscv-asm/README.md

 # rust-to-riscv-asm
-A bare metal program example about converting rust code to RISC-V assembly.
+A bare metal program example about how to convert rust code to RISC-V assembly.

 ## Get started